karelbemelmans/drupal7-on-aws/AWS/CloudFormation/README.md

 ### EFS stack, realistic Drupal example

 The file drupal7-efs-realistic.json contains the full CloudFormation stack that creates the Multi-AZ Drupal setup, using AWS Elastic File System with an actual realistic Drupal 7 example site.
+This stack also uses redis instead of memcached.

 The Docker image used in this stack is hosted on Docker hub: https://hub.docker.com/r/karelbemelmans/d7-docker-v1/